 For my friend, the catalyst was her partner sharing the bedroom with her, but do consider:

-- homes with newborn babies often experience mould/condensation in the winter – windows are kept shut, the heating on high, items sterilized with hot water which produces moisture etc. This all creates a perfect environment for mould.
+- Homes with newborn babies often experience mould/condensation in the winter – windows are kept shut, the heating on high, items sterilised with hot water which produces moisture etc. This all creates a perfect environment for mould.